lijiancheng0614/android-TFDetect/README.md

 - Android Support Repository

-- Camera API2 is not needed.
+- Camera2 API is not needed.

 ## Getting Started